arx-deidentifier/arx/readme.md

 ###

 1. ARX implements in-memory data management, meaning that the dataset that is to be anonymized must fit into a machine’s main memory.
 This should normally not be a problem, as ARX can handle datasets with several million entries on current commodity hardware.
-For very large datsets, memory consumption may be reduced by removing attributes that are insensitive and irrelevant to the anonymization process.
+For very large datasets, memory consumption may be reduced by removing attributes that are insensitive and irrelevant to the anonymization process.
 If these must be re-integrated after the de-identification process, a tuple identifier can be introduced.
 Moreover, ARX implements a space-time trade-off that may be used to reduce memory consumption.
 2. ARX currently relies on a globally-optimal search strategy and currently materializes the complete solution space.
 As a consequence, it can only handle anonymization problems in which the search space is small enough to allow materialization.
 As a rule of thumb ARX can handle datasets with up to ~15 quasi-identifiers, but this depends on the size of the generalization hierarchies utilized.
 In the near future ARX will be extended with methods that overcome this limitation.

 General limitations